These Are The "Stranger Things" Season 3 Theories You Need To Know

 Fans may not have many spoilers, but, the recent new posters and trailers definitely promise something wicked is brewing Hawkins once again.
 That means rampant fan speculation is inevitable.
 The final trailer’s creepy voiceover was practically made to fuel Reddit theories and Twitter freakouts.

 This is your one-stop shop for all the season 3 theories to know before you binge (chances are your friends, coworkers, yoga teacher, etc. are already talking about them).
-See which ones come true on 4th July.
+See which ones come true.